mjvsilva/Project-Week-4/your-project/README.md

 <a name="project-description"></a>

 ## Project Description
 This project intends to present a brief business intelligence report for an hypothetical publishing company that's starting business, offering insights into reader preferences to help select a target audience and potentially outline a sale-optimisation strategy.
-I chose this subject because I have some knowledge of editorial practices from previous works that I have done.
+I chose this subject because I have some knowledge of editorial practices from previous work experience.

 <a name="hypotheses-/-questions"></a>